Impact and Benefit

 – Professor David Richardson, Vice-Chancellor, University of East Anglia

-Universities and colleges are often anchor organisations within communities or regions and the pride and endorsement brought by winning a Queen’s Anniversary Prize is experienced beyond the institution’s walls.
+Universities and colleges are often anchor organisations within communities or regions and the pride and endorsement brought by winning a Queen Elizabeth Prize for Education (formerly Queen’s Anniversary Prize) is experienced beyond the institution’s walls.
 The Trust work with Prize-winners to make sure that social media and regional press reflect the significance of the win and are often in touch with Lord Lieutenant’s Offices in each county to encourage their involvement in celebrating and recognising the achievement.

 Many Prize-winners feel that their award has given them recognition and a ‘place at the table’ in their specialist field where perhaps they had previously been overlooked.
 Winners are often asked to share their expertise with government and peers, nationally and internationally as a result of the recognition that the Prizes bring.
 This not only furthers the benefit and impact of the Prize-winning work itself, but opens up opportunities for professional development for students and staff.